lsst/rtn-113/index.rst

   - Review DOI for data releases.
 Search for the data release DOI in SciX and the bibcode is listed underneath: for example, in the search box, use  **10.71929/rubin/2570308**
   - Review DOI or bibcode for technical notes or publications.
 Search for and find bibcodes technical papers: for example, in the search box, use **(title:”RTN-095”)**

-- To refine search for a specific timeframe:
+- To refine search for a specific time-frame:

   - For annual reviews: use **year:2025**
   - For rolling updates: use **year:2025 or year:2024**
   - For more specific date criteria: use **date:[2024-01 to 2025-12]**

 - To construct a search based on a bibcode: use **citations(bibcode: XXX)**
-- To use a bibcode with specific timeframe: use **citations(bibcode:XXX) AND year:2025**
+- To use a bibcode with specific time-frame: use **citations(bibcode:XXX) AND year:2025**
 - To search for multiple bibcodes: use **citations(bibcode:XXX OR bibcode:YYY)**
-- To search with keywords and a timeframe: use **(title:”XXX” OR abstract:”YYY”) AND year:2025**
+- To search with keywords and a time-frame: use **(title:”XXX” OR abstract:”YYY”) AND year:2025**